cp90-pixel/NovaAtom/README.md

 ## AI CLI Coding Agent

-A small helper script `ai_cli.py` lets you send prompts to an AI model from the command line.
+A small helper script `ai_cli.py` lets you send prompts to the CodeSmith agent from the command line.
 Set your OpenAI API key in the `OPENAI_API_KEY` environment variable and run:

 ```
 python ai_cli.py "Explain recursion"
 ```

-The response from the model will be printed to the terminal.
+The response from CodeSmith will be printed to the terminal.
 The script uses the `requests` library and the OpenAI Chat Completions API.